xl0/lovely-docs/doc_db/sveltejs_sveltekit/best_practices/accessibility/digest.md

 ## Focus management

-SvelteKit automatically focuses the `<body>` element after navigation and form submission to simulate traditional server-rendered behavior.
-If an element has the `autofocus` attribute, that element is focused instead.
+In traditional server-rendered apps, navigation resets focus to the top of the page.
+SvelteKit simulates this by focusing the `<body>` element after navigation and enhanced form submissions, unless an element with the `autofocus` attribute is present.

 Customize focus management with the `afterNavigate` hook: